 The main goal of big data is to find patterns in large and unstructured data sets so people can make better decisions and strategic business moves.

-We found out what lies behind the terms Big Data and IoT.
+We found out what lies behind the terms Big Data and the Internet of Things.
 But still, the way these two technologies work together is an open question.
-Let's clarify it.
+Let’s clarify it.

-What is the relationship between IoT and Big Data?
+What is the relationship between Big Data and the Internet of Things?

 The amount of connected IoT devices has already exceeded the world population, and it continues to grow.
 To complicate things further, IoT today is more about machine-to-machine communication, rather than machine-to-human.
 That leads to a situation when IoT applications deal with an incredible amount of data that cannot be processed or even stored using traditional methods.